Heddal Municipality: Name

-The municipality (originally the parish) is named after the Heddalen valley (Heitrardalr) since the historic Heddal Stave Church was built there.
+The municipality is named after the old Heddal prestegjeld.
+The prestegjeld was named after the Heddalen valley (Heitrardalr) since the historic Heddal Stave Church was built there.
 The first element is derived from the old name for the local river Heddøla, a tributary of the Skien River.
 The old name of the river comes from the genitive case of the word heitr which has an unknown meaning.
 The last element is dalr which means "valley" or "dale".

 Historically, the name of the municipality was spelled Hitterdal or Hiterdal.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Heddal.

+Churches

+The Church of Norway had two parishes (sokn) within Heddal Municipality.
+At the time of the municipal dissolution, it was part of the Heddal prestegjeld and the Aust-Telemark prosti (deanery) in the Diocese of Agder.